romanolivera/slide-builder/README.md

 3. **Theme Customization**: Creating and managing themes
 4. **Downloading Slides**: How to export your presentations

+## 👟 Specialized Templates

+### Shoe Review Template

+The slide builder includes a specialized shoe review template designed for product reviews and comparisons:

+#### Template Structure
+1. **Slide 1 - Introduction**: Features centered shoe image, title with line breaks, and pricing visualization
+2. **Slide 2 - Who is this for?**: Checklist with green checkmarks for target audience
+3. **Slide 3 - Who should avoid?**: Checklist with red X marks for users who should avoid
+4. **Slide 4 - Alternatives**: Checklist with rotate icons and support for 2 comparison images
+5. **Slide 5 - Poll for next review**: Numbered list with support for up to 4 product images

+#### Template Features
+- **Pricing Visualization**: Automatic dollar sign scales (1-5 $) based on bullet content like "- $$$$"
+- **Checklist Icons**: Different icon types for different slide purposes
+- **Multi-Image Support**: Advanced positioning and scaling controls for multiple product images
+- **Custom Backgrounds**: 5 unique backgrounds specifically designed for the template

+#### Usage
+Select the "shoe-review" theme from the theme dropdown to activate the specialized template layouts.

 ## ⬇️ Downloading Slides

 ### Individual Slides